berbix/berbix-ruby/README.md

 ### Create a transaction

     transaction_tokens = client.create_transaction(
-      customer_uid: 'internal_customer_uid', // ID for the user in client database )
+      customer_uid: 'internal_customer_uid', # ID for the user in client database
+      template_key: 'your_template_key', # Template key for this transaction
+    )

 ### Create tokens from refresh token